-About South Kitsap Soccer Club's Select (SK United) Program:
+About South Kitsap Soccer Club's Premier (SK United) Program:

 At SK United, we desire to provide a high-quality competitive training and play experience, without a ridiculous financial burden.
 With the cost of many competitive soccer programs reaching into the THOUSANDS of dollars, kids are simply being priced out of the opportunity to play at higher levels.
 We work VERY hard to minimize costs through the generous contributions of sponsors and complete transparency in our finances.

-Our current league fee is $600.
-Outside of this fee, the only other fee you will need to pay will be the cost of your player’s uniform kit (which is approximately $140.00).
-The league fee covers the cost of year-round play at several summer tournaments, and both fall and spring league soccer.
-Our coaches are all volunteer, but that doesn’t mean than they are not of the highest quality.
-Our coaches have years of experience in coaching soccer and other youth sports, and are required to obtain a minimum of a United Soccer Coaches 11v11 Diploma.
-Your league fee also includes a ball and practice jerseys, and specialized training programs.
+Our current league fee is $900.
+Outside of this fee, the only other fee you will need to pay will be the cost of your player’s basic uniform kit (which is approximately $140.00).
+The league fee covers the cost of year-round play including several summer tournaments both fall/winter and spring league soccer, year-round training, equipment, and field rentals.
+There are NO additional "team fees" that will surprise you throughout the year.

-What is the difference between recreational and select-level play?
+What is the difference between recreational and select/premier-level play?

-The time commitment for select-level programs is higher than for recreational play.
+The time commitment for select and premier level programs is higher than for recreational play.
 However, commitments to family, church, and school come first.
 School grades are always more important than soccer.
 Many of our players are also involved in multiple other sports, which is encouraged!
 Whether players are involved in multiple sports or not, we ask that each player respect their commitment to attending practices, games, and team activities as their schedule permits.

 Since this is a competitive level of play, playing time will NOT be equal.
 It is important for players and parents to know that playing time will be based on talent, commitment to the team, attitude, player safety, and game plans developed by the coaching staff.
 Technical skills on the field are obviously an important factor, but attitude, commitment, vision, work-ethic, and other less quantitative factors are also an important consideration.